 When decorating a space, it is important to shed light on the deep reasons that motivate the change you want to see.
 Getting a clear understanding of what we value the most help us prioritise our time and resources, and prevents us from getting sidetracked.

 Your end goal should always reflect you, not be a facsimile of someone else’s style or a replica of the generic interiors portrayed on social media.
 I am here to help you to create a space that feels authentic and meaningful, echoing your values and aligning with your lifestyle.

 It is important to note that any room benefits from being created at a slow tempo.
-Building a pause before buying furniture or decorative items and considering thoughtfully what visual story you want to compose is essential.
+Build a pause before buying furniture or decorative items and consider what visual story you’d like your interior to tell.